Exeter City F.C.: Early history

 On 10 September 1904, Exeter City played its first ever competitive match, a 2–1 victory at St James over 110th Battery of the Royal Artillery, in the East Devon League.
-The attendance was 600, and the winning goal scored by Sid Thomas, who was to serve the club in various capacities for 70 years.
-City topped the East Devon League with 11 wins, two draws, one defeat in its first season, and transferred to the Plymouth & District League for next three seasons.
+The attendance was 600, and the winning goal scored by Sid Thomas, who was to serve the club in various capacities for seventy years.
+City topped the East Devon League with eleven wins, two draws and one defeat in its first season, and transferred to the Plymouth & District League for next three seasons.
 In 1908, Exeter City A.F.C. became a limited company.
 City became a full-time professional team, and applied successfully for membership of the Southern League, replacing Tottenham Hotspur.

 A wooden grandstand was erected, and the club entered into a leasing arrangement over the ground.

-On 3 October 1908, City got its record highest FA Cup win: Exeter City 14–0 against Weymouth.
+On 3 October 1908, City recorded its record FA Cup win by beating Weymouth 14–0.
 The match was in the first qualifying round.
-James 'Daisy' Bell scored six goals, and 10 of Exeter's 14 goals came in the first half.
+James "Daisy" Bell scored six goals and ten of the goals came in the first half.
 City changed to its current colours of red and white in 1910.
-This was after having had a poor start to the season (only two wins out of 11).
+This was after having had a poor start to the season (only two wins out of eleven).
 City abandoned its supposedly unlucky green and white kit, and turned out for the first time in red and white striped shirts at home to West Ham United on 12 November.
 The result of the game was a 0–0 draw, but five consecutive league wins came for the club in December, and the change of colours stuck.

 City made an historic tour of South America in 1914, during which time it played eight matches against teams of Argentina and Brazil.
 The last match on this tour on 21 July 1914 was an encounter with the first Brazil national football team playing under the authority of a national football association, in this case the Federação Brasileira de Sports, precursor of today's Confederação Brasileira de Futebol, founded just the month before.
 Brazil, featuring its first great star, Arthur Friedenreich, won this match at the Laranjeiras stadium, Rio de Janeiro, home of Fluminense Football Club with 2–0.
 The tour yielded five wins, one draw and two defeats.
 The only other loss was in a match that kicked off 12 hours after the players got off the boat.
 Exeter City were invited by the Football League to become founder members of the Third Division in 1920.